Dyrax/payday2-autosplitter/README.md

 ## Usage

 Simply start the game and Livesplit.
-The mod connects automatically to Livesplit when needed.
+The mod connects automatically to Livesplit.
-When to start and split can be configured via the options menu.
+Configuration is done via the in-game mod options menu.